 It was 11:00 PM Friday evening.
 I didn’t know if I wanted to visit Busan for the weekend.
-Afterall, what did I know about Busan, other than it’s a port city in Korea?
-I decided to sleep on it and see how I felt in the morning.
+What did I know about traveling Busan, other than the largest port city in Korea?
+I decided to see how I felt in the morning.

 9:30 AM Saturday, I woke up and decided– Ding!
-Yes, I wanted to go to Busan !
+Yes, I wanted to travel Busan !

-My travel choices can feel impulsive and random, at times.
-I like to plan things in advance… but I’m also not very good at it.
-My sightseeing itinerary however, was a giant question mark.
+Living in Korea, my travel choices can feel impulsive, at times.
+My Busan sightseeing itinerary was a giant question mark.
 What could I do and see in Busan in 48 hours?

 Busan is not an intuitive or easy city to travel if you’re short on time.
 It’s a large, sprawled out city and subway lines don’t always offer door-to-door service to popular tourist attractions.